AngelosFikias0/AngelosFikias0/README.md

 ## 👋 Hey there!
 I'm Angelos Fikias

-🚀 Computer Science student at the University of Macedonia with focus on software engineering, DevOps and cloud infrastructure.
-I build scalable, maintainable systems that solve real problems with precision, bridging development, delivery and infrastructure to ship production-ready solutions quickly and reliably, while driving ownership, accountability and leadership within agile teams.
+Computer Science student at the University of Macedonia, focused on software engineering, DevOps and cloud infrastructure.
+I build scalable, maintainable systems that solve real problems.
+I bridge development, delivery and infrastructure to ship production-ready solutions quickly and reliably, driving ownership, accountability and leadership in agile teams.

 ---